MaterializeInc/materialize/doc/user/content/ingest-data/postgres/alloydb.md

 To enable logical replication in AlloyDB, see the [AlloyDB documentation](https://cloud.google.com/datastream/docs/configure-your-source-postgresql-database#configure_alloydb_for_replication).

-### 2. Create a publication and a Materialize user
+### 2. Create a publication and a replication user

 {{% postgres-direct/create-a-publication-other %}}